Image Support

 just before the image content block.

-jpg and png payloads are exactly the same as jpg and png files, which are fully self-described.
+png, jpg, and jxl payloads are exactly the same as png, jpg, and jxl files, which are fully self-described.
 Therefore, when those image formats are used, properties specified using the Datalayout Conventions are ignored by VRS.

 image/video